 Team: Lyon

-What Claudio Cacapa was thinking was anyone's guess.
-Lyon's deep-lying centre-back flicked a tricky pass back past his own goalkeeper in the Champions League tie against Barcelona.
-Gregory Coupet had to dive to head the ball over his own crossbar, avoiding the penalty that would have come from catching it from a team-mate.
+What Claudio Cacapa was thinking was anyone's guess, as it was unclear why he made such a decision.
+Lyon's deep-lying center-back flicked a tricky pass back past his goalkeeper in the Champions League tie against Barcelona.
+Gregory Coupet had to dive and head the ball over his crossbar, avoiding a penalty that would have been awarded for catching the ball from a teammate.

-That quick, gravity-defying reflex action was impressive enough, but the Frenchman was only getting started.
-Barcelona's Brazilian Ballon d'Or winner Rivaldo followed the rebound, heading hard into the bottom corner from six yards.
-Coupet somehow got away and blocked the close-range effort.
-Former England number one David James was among the many stunned onlookers, describing it as "the greatest save I've ever seen".
+That quick, gravity-defying reflex action was impressive enough, but the French goalkeeper was only getting started.
+Barcelona's Brazilian Ballon d'Or winner Rivaldo followed the rebound, heading the ball hard into the bottom corner from six yards.
+Coupet somehow reacted quickly and blocked the close-range effort.
+David James, former England number one, was among the many stunned onlookers, describing it as "the greatest save I've ever seen."

 4. David Seaman vs Sheffield United (2003)